fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

         ;;uncomment the following code to see error when trying to update a boolean type variable with a nil type value ;; (Const "abc") > .nilconst    ;; attempt to update nil type const with string type data throws error

-    ;; define, attempt to update, and log constants within a wire/shard 100 = .intconst                 ;; create a numeric constant with an integer value .intconst (Log)                 ;; print the value of .intconst => 100 ;; uncomment the following code and run it see "attempted to update constant" error
+    ;; define, attempt to update, and log constants 100 = .intconst                 ;; create a numeric constant with an integer value .intconst (Log)                 ;; print the value of .intconst => 100 ;; uncomment the following code and run it see "attempted to update constant" error